CharlesKariuki-001/CharlesKariuki-001/README.md

 I build **secure, transparent, and impactful AI systems** that protect everyday Africans from digital threats — especially in the mobile money ecosystem.

 Currently obsessed with two missions:
-- Protecting vulnerable users (boda boda riders, small traders, families) from mobile money fraud that wipes out life savings.
+- Protecting vulnerable users from mobile money fraud that wipes out life savings.
 - Mastering adversarial thinking at both the model and network layers.

 ---